 Definition

 Peril is defined as serious and immediate danger.
-It describes exposure to harm or the possibility of suffering loss, injury, or destruction.
+It describes a situation where someone or something is exposed to harm, loss, injury, or destruction—often with little time to prevent it.

 Etymology

 The word “peril” comes from the Latin word periculum, meaning “trial, attempt, or danger.”
 It entered Middle English through Old French peril, which also meant danger.
-The term has long been used in contexts involving high stakes or extreme risk.
+Historically, the term has been used in contexts involving high stakes, including legal and maritime language, where “imminent danger” mattered.

 Example Sentences

-• The hikers were in great peril when the storm hit the mountains.
+- The hikers were in great peril when the storm hit the mountains and the trail disappeared in mudslides.

-• She risked her life to save the child from peril.
+- She risked her life to save the child from peril, even after hearing people shout warnings.

 Peril Synonyms